 Question 5: If we hire you for this job, what will be the first thing you do?

-You can tell them that you would start with an analysis of company financial statements and cash flow, and talking to the managers from all departments, to understand the actual situation.
-Then you will take steps accordingly.
+You can tell them that you will start with an analysis of company financial statements and cash flow, and talking to the managers from all departments, trying to understand the actual situation of the business.

 Talking experience, and behavioral questions